ericallensalmon/mssql_mcp_server/README.md

 ```

 ### With Cursor AI (requires Agent model with MCP support)
+> [!CAUTION]
-<p style="color: #FFA500; font-weight: bold;">⚠️ Cursor AI does not automatically ignore .env or other files with sensitive keys.
-By default, files in .cursorignore are not indexed or transmitted, however you can accidentally include them in chat if they are open or with @.
-A .cursorban file has been discussed but not implemented as of 3/29/2025.</p>
+> Cursor AI does not automatically ignore .env or other files with sensitive keys.
+By default, files in .cursorignore are not indexed or transmitted, however you can > accidentally include them in chat if they are open or with @.
+A .cursorban file has been discussed but not implemented as of 3/29/2025.

 To integrate with **Cursor**, you'll need to set up a virtual environment and install the MCP server locally:

 > **Prerequisites**: Python 3.11 or higher is required.

+> [!NOTE]
-> ⚠️ **Important Note About Environment Variables**
+> **Important Note About Environment Variables**
 > While the Claude Desktop configuration above shows environment variables being passed directly in the configuration, this approach doesn't work reliably with Cursor.
 > Instead, we'll use `python-dotenv` to load these from a `.env` file, which provides a more reliable solution.

 First, create the necessary directories and set up the virtual environment: